 Customers could be anyone from around the world.
 While it targets companies at the industry level, individuals may greatly benefit from using this product as it will simplify and expedite communication between the hearing impaired and hearing people.
 EC-Chat's capabilities can unify communities within social groups and workplaces.
 Even though its original functionality is to provide a medium of teleconferencing between American Sign Language and English, it will be extended to other languages and can be used as a standalone tool to translate sign language to another spoken language between two users, even if they are both on the same side.
 It could be applied heavily in the customer service field.
-Customer service agents or retail associates globally could utilize this software to help serve the hearing impaired community.
-EC-Chat's basic business model is that EC-Chat will help global communication between the hearing impaired and hearing.
+Customer service agents or retail associates globally could utilize this software to help serve the hearing impaired communication between the hearing impaired and hearing.